What Is a Virtual Terminal?

 Also, merchants who typically process via swiping, dipping, or tapping may need to take payment over the phone once in a while.
 If you already have a credit card processor, chances are there is a virtual terminal somewhere on the dashboard with which you can manually enter credit card details through a web-based form.

-What’s the Difference Between a HiCo & LoCo Magstripe Card?
+Difference Between a HiCo & LoCo MagStripe Card